 Definitions Capitalized terms in this Policy have the meanings as follows:

-Any.Cash means the Any.Cash website and/or the company providing the services on the Any.Cash website.
+Any.Cash means the Any.Cash website and/or services and/or the company providing the services on the Any.Cash website.

 Prohibited Conduct means any illegal conduct that includes fraud, corruption, money laundering, collusion, terrorist financing, and any other criminal conduct.

 Fraud means the use of deception for the purpose of pursuing personal interests and damaging the interests of Users and/or Any.Cash.